-MS. DENISE PICTOU-MALONEY: Okay.
-My name 1 is Denise Pictou-Maloney and I am the eldest daughter of 2 Annie Mae Pictou Aquash.
-I'm from Nova Scotia, from 3 4 Shubenacadie, which is the same community that my mother is from.
+1 MS. DENISE PICTOU-MALONEY: Okay.
+My name 2 is Denise Pictou-Maloney and I am the eldest daughter of 3 Annie Mae Pictou Aquash.
+I'm from Nova Scotia, from 4 Shubenacadie, which is the same community that my mother is 5 from.
 And, I think we have a video to play.
-5 6 MS. FANNY WYLDE: Yes.
-So, before an introduction, please, the AV team.
-Mrs. Pictou would like 7 to share a video in memory of her mother 8 9 --- Video Presentation MS. FANNY WYLDE: Thank you.
-So, Denise, 10 can you share your mother's story with the Commissioners?
-11 MS. DENISE PICTOU-MALONEY: Thank you.
-I 12 first want to say thank you to all of you for giving me 13 this opportunity to speak our family's truth to you.
-To 14 15 share some of the more difficult things that the public doesn't know about what happened to my mom and our family's 16 17 journey through the last 20 years in trying to attain justice for her.
-18 19 I'll start by telling you who my mother was.
-The most important thing to us, that she was our mother.
-20 She was the center of our universe.
-She was the sun, the 21 moon and the stars.
-And, she left a legacy to us that I 22 continue to mourn because of her strength and her 23 24 resilience, our community and our women really need that

-25 right now.
+6 MS. FANNY WYLDE: Yes.
+So, before an 7 introduction, please, the AV team.
+Mrs. Pictou would like 8 to share a video in memory of her mother 9 Video Presentation 10 MS. FANNY WYLDE: Thank you.
+So, Denise, 11 can you share your mother's story with the Commissioners?
+12 MS. DENISE PICTOU-MALONEY: Thank you.
+I 13 first want to say thank you to all of you for giving me 14 this opportunity to speak our family's truth to you.
+To 15 share some of the more difficult things that the public 16 doesn't know about what happened to my mom and our family's 17 journey through the last 20 years in trying to attain 18 justice for her.
+19 I'll start by telling you who my mother was.
+20 The most important thing to us, that she was our mother.
+21 She was the center of our universe.
+She was the sun, the 22 moon and the stars.
+And, she left a legacy to us that I 23 continue to mourn because of her strength and her 24 resilience, our community and our women really need that 25 right now.

-And, I chose that song because, in that 1 song, he talks about how she belongs here today.
+1 And, I chose that song because, in that 2 song, he talks about how she belongs here today.
 Here.
-2 She should be here, part of this process, and she would 3 have been because that's what she was passionate about.
-4 She was passionate about protecting women's rights and 5 6 human rights, and speaking about difficult things and making people accountable.
+She should be here, part of this process, and she would 3 have been because that's what she was passionate about.
+4 She was passionate about protecting women's rights and 5 human rights, and speaking about difficult things and 6 making people accountable.
 And, it was that duty that cost 7 her her life.
-8

-9 She was raised based on the land, sustainability was not something that was foreign to her.
-10 She knew how to survive, she knew how to fend for herself.
-11 Despite the poverty and oppression, she still managed to 12 maintain her moral and her ethical code, even in a time 13 where there was little hope, where people didn't feel like 14 15 they could have any kind of hope or dependency on any of the institutions that were supposed to be protecting us.
-16 that she witnessed every day, she made a decision with others to move to a bigger community.
+8 She was raised based on the land, 9 10 sustainability was not something that was foreign to her.
+She knew how to survive, she knew how to fend for herself.
+11 Despite the poverty and oppression, she still managed to 12 maintain her moral and her ethical code, even in a time 13 14 where there was little hope, where people didn't feel like they could have any kind of hope or dependency on any of 15 16 the institutions that were supposed to be protecting us.
+She has a quote that I carry with myself 17 regularly.
+She says, "When I'm asked what reservation I'm 18 from, from Whites, I say I wasn't raised on one of those 19 government concentration camps, I was raised properly by my 20 21 parents.
+I am glad we were brought up the way we were."
+At a young age, she realized the 22 limitations, she realized the cycle of oppressive 23 lifestyles that many of our communities had gotten engaged 24 25 in, because of that lack of basic human rights and racism that she witnessed every day, she made a decision with others to move to a bigger community.
 So, she moved to Boston.
 The purpose of leaving Canada and going to Boston was so that she could blend in, so that she could learn the tools that she would need to fight for our rights, because she knew she had to educate herself and also to be able to feel like she had some kind of equality.